 11 Social Media Metrics to Measure for Success

-While some social media marketing metrics are universal, there are also platform-specific metrics you need to learn.
-Data is calculated differently depending on the type of platform and social media metric tool you are using.
+While some social media metrics are universal, there are also platform-specific metrics you need to learn.
+Data is calculated differently depending on the type of platform and social media metrics tools you are using.

-Here are the top social media metrics that you can track to measure the success of your marketing campaign:
+Here are the top metrics that you can track to measure the social media success of your social media marketing campaign:

 If extending your network and increasing your reach are part of your goals, the number of your followers on social media matters.
 It is especially true if you are marketing across multiple social media platforms.

 To make more sense of follower count, you should look at the growth rate.
 If you can see consistent growth several months after starting your social media campaign, you can say your efforts and dedication are paying off.
-Identify which of your existing platforms are growing fastest, then put extra effort into those.
+Identify which of your existing platforms help grow your business the fastest, then put extra effort into those.

 Analyzing brand sentiment can help you understand better what people think about your brand online.
 On social media, there are three types of sentiment: positive, negative, and neutral.
 Through moderation, you can track all these types of sentiment.
 And to measure sentiment, you can either use automated or manual tools or both.

-Influencer marketing can help you grow your audience quickly and is more cost-effective than advertising.
+Influencer marketing can help you grow your business’ audience quickly and is more cost-effective than advertising.
 Therefore, you should monitor your top influencers on social.
-Though there is no universal standard for measuring influence, there are a lot of tools offering “influence score,” including Klout and PeerIndex.
+Though there is no universal standard for measuring influence, there are a lot of social media metrics tools offering “influence score,” including Klout and PeerIndex.

 Although every channel in every sector has its own metrics making it impossible to give targets here, what we can say from our own extensive experience is that the ROI of influencers compared to traditional paid advertising is significantly higher (assuming you have done proper research into the effectiveness of your influencer).

-If part of your social media marketing goal is to drive traffic to your website, then it is important to track engagement.
-Wondering what platform to maximize for your goal?
-According to a 2015 study by Pew Research Center, Facebook continues to have the most engaged users — 70% log in daily, of which 43% do so several times a day.
-Yet, traffic alone is not that valuable compared to the insight you can get about what they do upon arriving on your site.
+If part of your goal is to drive traffic to your website, then it is important to track social media engagement metrics.
+Wondering what platform to maximize for your social media marketing goal?
+According to a 2015 Pew Research Center study, Facebook continues to have the most engaged users — 70% log in daily, of which 43% do so several times a day.
+But traffic alone is not that valuable compared to the insight you can get about what they do upon arriving on your site.
 Do they engage with your content or leave immediately?